 I haven’t taken movie sets as much for granted since.

 Since learning interior design even boring history movies now have intrinsic appeal.
 Being able to name the styles of furniture is also a great party trick.

 “Dude nearly tipped over the imitation Louis XVI, but then he passed out on the peacock chair until his mom took him home.”

 While watching those historic movies, give a thought to the incredible costume, makeup and set designers who worked on those films and took pains to get those details perfect.
 From the story board artists to the opening and finishing credit dequ3ences, it’s human art and expression on a highly collaborative level.

 Yes, people, designers of every variety are amazing.

-A lot of interior design’s most influential history is recent enough for us to visit many of the places we learn about, or at very least, to be able to find amazing pictures and websites for.
+Another cool fact is that a lot of interior design’s most influential history is recent enough for us to visit many of the places we learn about, or at very least, to be able to find amazing pictures and websites for.

 What stories will you discover on this trip on our interior design time machine?

 I hope that they empower you to start telling your own design story.

 In our next installment of Design School Diaries we will be moving laterally to the first article on the third unit I studied in interior design school, Drafting.